alto-wg/draft-alto-pv/basic.md

 interconnection links (L1 and L2).
 It is assumed that each sub-network has sufficiently large bandwidth to be reserved.

-### New ANE Property Type: Maximum Reservable Bandwidth {#maxresbw}

-Identifier:
-: `max-reservable-bandwidth`

-Intended Semantics:
-: The maximum reservable bandwidth property stands for the maximum bandwidth that can be reserved for all the traffic that traverses an ANE.
-The value MUST be encoded as a non-negative numerical cost value as defined in Section 6.1.2.1 of {{RFC7285}} and the unit is bit per second.
-If this property is requested but not present in an ANE, it MUST be interpreted as that the ANE does not support bandwidth reservation.

-Security Considerations:
-: ALTO entity properties expose information to ALTO clients.
-ALTO service providers should be made aware of the security ramifications related to the exposure of an entity property.

-Media Type of Defining Resource:
-: application/alto-propmap+json

-To illustrate the use of `max-reservable-bandwidth`, consider the network in
-{{fig-pe}}.
-An ALTO server can create an ANE for each interconnection link, where the initial value for `max-reservable-bandwidth` is the link capacity.
+To illustrate the use of `max-reservable-bandwidth`, an ALTO server can create an ANE for each interconnection link, where the initial value for `max-reservable-bandwidth` is the link capacity.

-### New ANE Property Type: Persistent Entity ID {#persistent-entity-id}

-Identifier:
-: `persistent-entity-id`

-Intended Semantics:
-: The persistent entity ID property is the entity identifier of the persistent ANE which an ephemeral ANE presents (See {{assoc}} for details).
-The value of this property is encoded with the format defined in Section 5.1.3 of
-  {{I-D.ietf-alto-unified-props-new}}.

-  In this format, the entity ID combines:

-  - a defining information resource for the ANE on which a "persistent-entity-id" is queried, which is the Property Map resource defining the ANE as a persistent entity, together with the properties

-  - the persistent name of the ANE in that Property Map

-  With this format, the client has all the needed information for further standalone query properties on the persistent ANE.

-Security Considerations:
-: ALTO entity properties expose information to ALTO clients.
-ALTO service providers should be made aware of the security ramifications related to the exposure of an entity property.

-Media Type of Defining Resource:
-: application/alto-propmap+json

-To illustrate the use of `persistent-entity-id`, consider the network in
-{{fig-pe}}.
-Assume the ALTO server has a Property Map resource called "mec-props" that defines persistent ANEs "MEC1" and "MEC2" that represent the corresponding mobile edge computing (MEC) clusters.
+To illustrate the use of `persistent-entity-id`, assume the ALTO server has a Property Map resource called "mec-props" that defines persistent ANEs "MEC1" and "MEC2" that represent the corresponding mobile edge computing (MEC) clusters.
 Since MEC1 is associated with NET1, the `persistent-entity-id` of the ephemeral ANE `.ane:NET1` is the persistent entity id `mec-props.ane:MEC1`.

 ## Path Vector Cost Type {#cost-type-spec}